JFK Airport's Pan Am Worldport: A Jet Age Relic In Peril

 “You just don’t see buildings like that anymore constructed at airports,” says Stramaglia.
 “Now a terminal is more like a warehouse than a showpiece.
 This building is more of an art form.”

 Savi and Stramaglia started an online petition a little over a year ago that has garnered 1,818 signatures so far.
+[Editor's note: The petition closed out with 4,501 signatures].
 Their current project is to get the Worldport approved for New York Landmark Status, with the eventual hope that it will be recognized with a spot on the National Register of Historic Places.

 Other terminals and structures at JFK have been recognized for their historic significance over the years, including the TWA Flight Center, a swooping dome that was completed in 1962 and designed by renowned Finnish American architect Eero Saarinen and added to the National Register of Historic Places in 2005.
 (It was also added to the 11 Most Endangered Historic Places list in 2003.)